Sammons/programming-intro/docs/00_binary_and_humans.md

 Computers represent the *same* quantities with *different* numbers.

 Take the number 0123.
-That could also be calculated like this by someone with 10 fingers:
+That could also be calculated like this by someone with 10 fingers.
+Remember digits represent a multiple of 10.
+You have 1s, 10s, 100s, 1000s places from right to left:

 ```
 3 * 1